gmkazel/charging_point-softeng-ntua/back-end/README.md

 ```
 to install all the necessary packages and then fill out your config files, config/dev.json and config/test.json

+Finally using mkcert you have to create the key.pem and cert.pem files in order to use https (the files are stored in the back-end/.cert folder)

 You are ready to start the server!
 Just type in terminal
 ```
 npm start